jtmoon79/super-speedy-syslog-searcher/README.md

 If a matching Issue already exists then consider adding a comment and a large snippet from your log file.

-If no Issue exists for your particular log file's datetime format then create a new Issue.
+If no matching Issue exists for your particular log file's datetime format then create a new Issue.
 When submitting a new Issue:
 1. title the Issue "_support for datetime format_" and then the log file name<br/>
    e.g. "_support for datetime format from foobar.log_"